estuary/flow/site/docs/guides/connect-network.md

 4. Find and note the host and port for your capture or materialization endpoint.
   :::tip
-  For database instances hosted in Azure, you can find the host as Server Name, and the port under Connection Strings (usually `5432`).
+  For database instances hosted in Azure, you can find the host as Server Name, and the port under Connection Strings (`5432` for PostgreSQL and `3306` for MySql).
   :::

 5. Choose an open port on your localhost from which you'll connect to the SSH server.